autonomys/subspace-relayer/backend/README.md

 Where:
 * `targetChainUrl` - WebSocket JSON-RPC endpoint URL of the target (Subspace) chain where transactions with blocks will be sent
 * `downloadedArchivePath` - optional path to downloaded archive of blocks for a particular chain as RocksDB database (can be created with `tools/download-substrate-blocks` script)
-* `httpUrl` - HTTP JSON-RPC endpoint URL of a Substrate-based chain
-* `wsUrl` - WebSocket JSON-RPC endpoint URL of the main Substrate-based chain (in most cases relay chain like Kusama or Polkadot, but can be used with any other chain too)
+* `wsUrls` - WebSocket JSON-RPC endpoint URLs of the main Substrate-based chain (in most cases relay chain like Kusama or Polkadot, but can be used with any other chain too)
 * `paraId` - ID of a parachain or parathread under above relay chain
-* `accountSeed` - seed for the account that will be used on target chain for submitting transactions with blocks for particular chain (all such accounts can be funded with `tools/fund-accounts` script)
 * `feedId` - ID of the feed already created on Subspace chain into which archived blocks will go (`tools/create-feeds` script can be used to create feeds for accounts in the config file)

 </details>

+## Account funding
+Currently balance transfers are disabled.
+Every chain accounts has to be funded using SUDO before starting the relayer.
+It is possible to check all account balances using script below

 ## Scripts
+- `npm setup` - create feeds based on the `config.json`
 - `npm start` - run application
+- `npm run balances` - list all chain accounts and their balances
 - `npm run lint` - check codebase with Eslint
 - `npm run build` - build project